Sweet-James-Lannon/auto-compressor/README.md

 # SJ PDF Compressor

-Compresses PDFs and auto-splits into ≤25MB parts for email/Salesforce.
+Compresses PDFs and auto-splits into ≤25MB parts for email/Salesforce when output exceeds the split trigger.
 Parallel Ghostscript is used for large files; sync limit is 300MB.

 ## Usage